Hut-to-Hut Hiking in Mercantour National Park

 Hiking in Mercantour is slightly less Alpine than for example the Walker's Haute Route or the Peter Habeler Runde in Austria.
 This, and the fact that the Alpes Maritimes have a rather mild climate, allows for a lower doorstep.
 If you are looking for a relatively mild but unspoiled hut-to-hut trekking experience, hiking Mercantour is definitely for you.
 In Mercantour you can find 1.700 kilometers worth of trail.
 The sections that we have focused our itineraries on are designed for people who have a healthy appetite for mountains but don't want to go too extreme.

 The route has no technical difficulties and is suitable for anyone with a decent physical condition.
-This leaves time for long picnic breaks at the mountain lakes, fantastic views from the peaks, and a drink on the terrace of a mountain hut at the end of the day.
+Along the way, you will have to pass a number of mountain ridges, which provide the necessary challenge, so definitely do not underestimate the trek.
+During the hike, there is plenty of time for long picnic breaks at mountain lakes, fantastic views from the peaks and drinks on the terrace of a mountain hut at the end of the day.
 Long story short?
 Yes, Mercantour is most likely for you!

 Did you know that we can book all huts and refuges for the Mercantour for you?
 Check out all our options here.